vex-chat/privacy-policy/PrivacyPolicy.md

 Other message platforms save your conversation history, files uploaded to the service, and some may even intrusively spy on other processes that are running on your computer.
 Usually, this information is stored alongside other identifying details, such as phone numbers, emails, address information, or similar.

 This is a great deal of personal information that is maintained on you by your messaging service provider.
 While this in itself is worrying, what is even more worrying is when they either (1) release it to the public or (2) give it to law enforcement.
-They may release it to the public by accident (hacking, [data breaches](https://www.mcafee.com/blogs/enterprise/cloud-security/slhacked-new-stats-slack-breach/), or simply incompetence), or [intentionally](https://www.nytimes.com/2006/08/09/technology/09aol.html).
+They may release it to the public by accident (hacking, [data breaches](https://www.mcafee.com/blogs/enterprise/cloud-security/slhacked-new-stats-slack-breach/), incompetence), or [intentionally](https://www.nytimes.com/2006/08/09/technology/09aol.html).

 Why would they give your message history to law enforcement?
 They are usually legally compelled to do so.
 However, they are not required to *collect* this information in the first place.
-They do it because they want to store and collect the information in order to benefit from it.
-We don't collect this information, and as as a result, have very little useful information to provide to these type of legal requests.
+They do it because they want to benefit from the data they collect.
+We don't collect this information, and as a result, have very little useful information to provide to these type of legal requests.

 ## What Is Collected